Did You Know Pets

 What is CBD?

 CBD, or cannabidiol, is derived from the non-psychoactive part of the cannabis plant – the cannabis Sativa.
 This plant has two primary species, hemp, and cannabis.
 While both contain CBD, hemp holds a much higher percentage and less THC, the marijuana product which causes a chemical high.
 For CBD products to be legal in the USA, they have to contain less than 0.3% THC.
 Our brains have specific receptors designed to accept cannabinoids such as CBD, known as CB1 and CB2, which are responsible for coordinating everything we feel, think, and do.
+You can get CBD products or Hemp wholesale products online as well as in the market.

 How could CBD help my pets?